jweaver72/EGZUMMER-WIKI/Button-functions.md

 * long press - same
 ## `5 NOAA`
 * `F+` - turns on spectrum analyzer
+* long press
-* long press - in channel mode toggles scan lists that the selected channel is assigned to.
+   * in **channel mode** - toggles scan lists that the selected channel is assigned to.
 You will see `I` and `II` symbols changing on the right side of the channel label
-* long press - in frequency mode to use [Scan frequency range function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Radio-operation#scan-frequency-range-function)
+   * in **frequency mode** - activates [scan range function](https://github.com/egzumer/uv-k5-firmware-custom/wiki/Radio-operation#scan-frequency-range-function)
 ## `6 H/M/L`
 * `F+` - toggles power levels for current channel
 * long press - same